ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 Kids with rich parents talk about ‘class privilege’ at places such as Amherst.
 But in one instance, [one of them could not answer D’Souza simple and logical suggestion: ‘Why don’t you go to the registrar’s office and give your privileged spot to the minority student next in line?’](https://youtu.be/tN9bu6CP318).

-> If a car salesman tries to sell you a Detroit car while driving a Honda, he is singling that the wares he is touting may have a problem.
+> If a car salesman tries to sell you a Detroit car while driving a Honda, he is signalling that the wares he is touting may have a problem.
 >
 > -- __Skin in the Game__